Frank Vandenbroucke (cyclist)

 Frank Vandenbroucke (6 November 1974 – 12 October 2009) was a Belgian professional road racing cyclist.
-After showing promise in track and field in his adolescence, Vandenbroucke took to cycle racing in the late 1980s and developed into one of the great hopes for Belgian cycling in the 1990s, with a string of victories that included Liege-Baston-Liege, Grand Tour stages and Omloop Het Volk.
+After showing promise in track and field in his adolescence, Vandenbroucke took to cycle racing in the late 1980s and developed into one of the great hopes for Belgian cycling in the 1990s, with a string of victories that included Liège–Bastogne–Liège, Grand Tour stages and Omloop Het Volk.
 This early success dissipated however in a series of drug problems, rows with teams and suicide attempts.
 Despite repeated attempts to continue his career with a string of different teams from 2000 to 2008, Vandenbroucke's drug use and unpredictability eventually led to his estrangement from the cycling world.
 Although Vandenbroucke claimed in an interview in 2009 to have recovered his mental health, he died of a pulmonary embolism in October 2009 at the age of 34.

 Background

 Frank Vandenbroucke was born in Mouscron and grew up in Ploegsteert, a village in the French-speaking region of Belgium (with facilities for Dutch speakers).
 In 1978, when he was four and cycling in the village square, he was knocked over by the driver of a rally car.
 His mother said her son didn't cry until doctors cut his cycling shorts.
 The collision led to four operations on his right knee and repeated problems later in life.

 Vandenbroucke first tried athletics, joining the Entente Athlétique Hainaut.
 In 1986 he became a regional schoolboy champion.
 He took out a cycling licence with the club in 1989 and won a race at Brakel.
 An unnamed acquaintance told the Belgian journalist Philippe van Holle:

 In 1991, when he was 17, Vandenbroucke won the national beginners [débutant] road championship at Halanzy.
 He came third in the world junior road championship in Athens in 1992.